anlthms/neon-old/doc/source/util.rst

 .. autosummary::
    :toctree: generated/

-   mylearn.util.compat.PY3
+   neon.util.compat.PY3

-To ensure code runs under python2 and 3, you can utilize the definitions in :mod:`mylearn.util.compat`
+To ensure code runs under python2 and 3, you can utilize the definitions in :mod:`neon.util.compat`

-The :attr:`mylearn.util.compat.PY3` attribute will be set to True if we are running under python3 and False otherwise.
+The :attr:`neon.util.compat.PY3` attribute will be set to True if we are running under python3 and False otherwise.